ReadLearnExcel

 Summary of A Letter to God in English

-In this part of the article, Complete NCERT Solution A Letter to God Class 10 English, the students will read the summary of A Letter to God.
+In this part of the article, NCERT Solution A Letter to God Class 10 English, the students will read the summary of A Letter to God.
 The name of writer of A Letter to God is G.L.
 Fuentes, the greatest writer of his time and who belonged to Mexico.
 They say faith can move mountains.
 The story revolves around the idea that faith in God can’t be questioned.
 But what should we put our faith in?
 This is the question this story delicately poses.

 Lencho is a farmer who writes a letter to God when his crops are destroyed, asking for a hundred pesos.
 He wants God to compensate his loss partially.
 Does Lencho’s letter reach God?
 Does God send him the money?
 Do you think that God will help him by sending money?
 Think what your answers to these questions would be, and guess how the story continues, before you begin to read it.